Shopify/shopify_app/README.md

 ### OAuth Tunnel in Development

-In order to redirect OAuth requests securely to localhost, we recommend establishing a tunnel.
+In order to redirect OAuth requests securely to localhost, you'll need to setup a tunnel to redirect from the internet to localhost.

 We've validated that [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare/) works with this template.